The BEST Lake Louise Restaurants to Try

 - See Menu

-This isn’t a Lake Louise restaurant, but it’s not far at less than 30 minutes away in the small hamlet of Field.
-If you’re heading to Emerald Lake, the Spiral Tunnels, or Tak Falls in Yoho, it’s worth stopping by Truffle Pigs Bistro.
+This isn’t a restaurant in Lake Louise, but it’s not far at less than 30 minutes away in the small hamlet of Field – and it’s definitely worth mentionining because it is DELICIOUS.
+If you’re heading to Emerald Lake, the Spiral Tunnels, or Tak Falls in Yoho, you must plan a visit to Truffle Pigs Bistro.

 Recently named the best restaurant in the mountains, Truffle Pigs is a gem in Yoho National Park’s heart.
-Their menu has some absolute delights on it, like Slow and Low Lamb Shank and the Galbi Korean Ribs.
+Their menu has some absolute delights on it, like Phony Cannelloni and the Galbi Korean Ribs.
 Stop by here, and you’ll see why they have such rave reviews.

 Plan Your Trip to the Canadian Rockies